Patellar tendinopathy - specialists and information

 Background information

-Patellar tendinitis – also known as "jumper's knee" – causes pain at the bottom of the kneecap (patella).
-Sufferers notice this pain during running and other sporting activities.
+Patellar tendinopathy - also known as "jumper's knee" - causes pain at the lower end of the kneecap (patella).
+Those affected notice this when running and doing other sporting activities.

-The knee joint is the joint in the human body that is subject to the greatest stresses.
-The kneecap, known in medical terms as the patella, forms the so-called bony joint body together with the thigh bone and the tibia.
+The knee joint is the joint in the human body that is subject to the greatest strain.
+Together with the thigh bone and the shin bone, the kneecap, technically known as the patella, forms the so-called bony joint body.
 The patellar tendon connects the tibia to the lower end of the kneecap.
-The main function of this patellar tendon is to transfer power from the lower to the upper leg.
-Especially during sporting activities, it is thus exposed to constant stress.
-It regulates the distribution of pressure in the knee joint.
-Should the load during walking be incorrect or too strong, this will lead to severe pain for those affected.
+The main task of this patellar tendon is to transfer force from the lower leg to the thigh.
+It is therefore exposed to constant strain, especially during sporting activities.
+It regulates the pressure distribution in the knee joint.
+If the load is incorrect or too high when running, this leads to severe pain for those affected.

 Patellaspitzensyndrom